MeguminSama/Discord-ModLoader-Legacy/README.md

 # To Do

+- [ ] Re-enable the `--mullti-instance` Discord flag after some testing
 - [ ] Clean out root files - there are too many
 - [ ] Clean out dependencies - why did I use electron 😿
 - [ ] Automatic mod downloading (this is already supported in libmodhook, just needs adding to the GUI)